-Since 1989 we have been constantly creating our works with artists belonging to different fields.
-We hold an atelier of printing (Nomart Editions), a gallery of contemporary art (Gallery Nomart), a studio for design and editing (Nomart Graphics), and an atelier for experimental art and sound, where we have been developing our own style of expression and creation.
+Since 1989, we’ve been invariably creating works together with artists of different fields.
+We hold a studio of printing (Nomart Editions), a gallery of contemporary art (Gallery Nomart), a studio for design and editing (Nomart Graphics), and one for experimental art and sound — where we’ve been developing our own style of expression and creation.

 When he was a college student in the latter half of 1980s, Satoshi Hayashi, director of Nomart, determined to establish in Japan an atelier for printing in which publishing and producing engravings are united, as usually seen in Western countries.
 It was in 1989, soon after graduating from college, that, with the help of those who approve of his idea, he built Nomart Editions for silkscreen printing, in Joto ward of Osaka City, on the east of Osaka Castle.